AnthonySteele/Hex/README.txt

 The user interface is in WPF.

 Licence:
-Netsy is Open source, and is made available under the terms of the Microsoft Reciprocal License (Ms-RL).
+Hex is open source, and is made available under the terms of the Microsoft Reciprocal License (Ms-RL).
 This licence can be found in the included file "License.txt" Or online at  http://www.opensource.org/licenses/ms-rl.html